 .NET 5.0 is here.
-It is a successor of .NET Framework 4.8 a .NET Core 3.1.
-It means that Console, Windows Forms and WPF apps can be now packed with its own runtime.
-It was always possible to embed .NET Runtime installer to the application installer itself, but the new approach means that multiple apps does not share and therefore does not depend on a single .NET Runtime.
-You can develop on latest bits without affecting others.
-Implications are huge.
+It is a successor to .NET Framework 4.8 and .NET Core 3.1.
+This means that Console, Windows Forms, and WPF apps can now be packaged with their own runtime.
+While it was always possible to embed the .NET Runtime installer into the application installer itself, the new approach means that multiple apps do not share and therefore do not depend on a single .NET Runtime.
+You can develop on the latest bits without affecting others.
+The implications are huge.

-When new hardware allowed new features, new Windows version must support it hence new application requires it.
-Requirements of new applications increased salles of new hardware which increased Windows salles automatically.
-The original business model of Windows was simple.
-Windows was the operating system and the Base Class Library (BCL) in a single package.
+When new hardware allowed new features, a new Windows version had to support it, hence new applications required it.
+Requirements of new applications increased sales of new hardware, which increased Windows sales automatically.
+The original business model of Windows was simple: Windows was the operating system and the Base Class Library (BCL) in a single package.

 .NET Framework jeopardized this business model.
-It was a foundation which allowed applications to run across many versions of Windows, so new hardware was no longer needed as much.
-Even the latest .NET Framework 4.8 supports Windows 7 SP1 and if you stick with .NET Framework 4.0, you can run on Windows XP.
-All your libraries your application needs are no longer part of Windows (which developers are not allowed to redistribute) but they exist as NuGet packages instead (which are meant to be redistributable).
-The only dependency is GUI, but Chromely/Blazor, Uno Platform and MAUI have potential to replace it.
+It was a foundation that allowed applications to run across many versions of Windows, so new hardware was no longer needed as much.
+Even the latest .NET Framework 4.8 supports Windows 7 SP1, and if you stick with .NET Framework 4.0, you can run on Windows XP.
+All the libraries your application needs are no longer part of Windows (which developers are not allowed to redistribute) but exist as NuGet packages instead (which are meant to be redistributable).
+The only dependency is the GUI, but Chromely/Blazor, Uno Platform, and MAUI have the potential to replace it.

-The old Windows business model was no longer sustainable anymore.
-The latest attempt was Windows Runtime, which was port of .NET Runtime with a different garbage collector (with a high probability based on reference counting) and AOT compilation (in Microsoft Store).
-New Windows as a service business model is much more compatible with .NET itself.
-Another reason for operating system as a service is desperate need of the latest version of everything what is engaged in network communication.
+The old Windows business model was no longer sustainable.
+The latest attempt was Windows Runtime, which was a port of .NET Runtime with a different garbage collector (likely based on reference counting) and AOT compilation (in Microsoft Store).
+The new Windows as a service business model is much more compatible with .NET itself.
+Another reason for operating system as a service is the desperate need for the latest version of everything involved in network communication.
 Security is so hard.

 - Console applications